How long until Epiphany?

 The common consensus is that there were between two and twenty wise men.
 They were likely to have been Zoroastrian Priests.
 It wasn't until about 500AD that three was accepted to be the standard number of wise men - the reasoning simply due to the number of gifts.

 To further complicate matters, the wise men may not even have been men or wise.
-In 2004, a report the general synod of the church of England concluded that 'magi' gives no indication as to number, or gender, or even to the level of wisdom.
+In 2004, a report by the general synod of the church of England concluded that 'magi' gives no indication as to number, or gender, or even to the level of wisdom.

 Epiphany is derived from the Greek word 'epiphaneia' and means manifestation.
 In religious use, the term means the appearance of an invisible divine being in a visible form.